Roller coaster train: Restraints

-Roller coaster trains also have restraints that keep the passengers in their seats.
-There are two major types of restraints: lap bar and over-the-shoulder.
-(Most modern over-the-shoulder restraints come into contact with riders at the lap; however, older so-called "horsecollar" ones actually restrain riders by the shoulders).
-Restraints always use two locking mechanisms, one on each side, for redundancy.
-If one fails, the restraint will remain locked.
-Most modern roller coasters also have seat belts that may act as secondary safety devices.
-On over-the-shoulder restraints, this seatbelt is mostly cosmetic as the restraint locks on its own.
+Roller coaster trains also have restraints that keep passengers in their seats.
+There are two major types of restraints: lap bars and over-the-shoulder restraints.
+Restraints always use two locking mechanisms for redundancy, one on each side.
+If one fails, the restraint will remain locked through the other one.
+Most modern roller coasters also have lap seat belts that can act as secondary safety devices.

-Lap bars were first used in 1907 with the Coney Island coaster Drop the Dip.
-Lap bar restraints consist of a padded bar mounted to the floor or side of the train that swings backwards into the rider's lap.
-These restraints are usually found on roller coasters that lack inversions.
-Some inverting roller coasters, notably ones created by Anton Schwarzkopf safely operate without the need for shoulder restraints.
-Historically, inverting roller coasters with lap bars could only perform vertical loops, as the higher centripetal force (and low lateral force) exerted while traversing a simple clothoid loop helps to keep riders safely in the train.
-However, with modern advances in engineering, more roller coasters with complicated inversions are able to run without over-the-shoulder restraints.
-For example, most of Premier Rides' LIM-launched roller coasters (the vast majority of which have multiple inverting elements) operate with only lap bars.
-Lap bar restraints, like buzz bars give the rider much greater freedom of movement than over-the-shoulder restraints, enhancing the feeling of danger for some.
+Lap bars were first seen in 1907 on Coney Island's Drop the Dip.
+Lap bar restraints consist of a padded bar mounted to the floor or side of the train that swings backwards or sideways into the rider's lap.
+These restraints are more commonly found on roller coasters that lack inversions.
+Some inverting roller coasters, such as those created by Anton Schwarzkopf and Rocky Mountain Construction, safely operate without the need for shoulder restraints.
+Lap bar restraints like buzz bars give the rider a greater sense of movement in the train than over-the-shoulder restraints.